 Let us see how a miner wins this lottery.

 Further, this root is combined with a hash of the latest block and a nonce.
-Now this raw data of Merkel Root + Previous Hash + Nonce+ Timestamp is put into an SHA-256 function to produce a certain type of hash output which is as per the target.
+This raw data of Merkel Root + Previous Hash + Nonce+ Timestamp is put into an SHA-256 function to produce a certain type of hash output as per the target.

-The target, at the time of writing this article, is that the SHA-256 hash of a block’s header must be a 256-bit alphanumeric string, and must start with 17 zeros.
-You can also see here that at some point in history the target was to obtain a block hash with 8 zeros.
-The target changes in tandem with the change in difficulty every 2016 blocks.
+At the time of writing this article, the target is that the SHA-256 hash of a block’s header must be a 256-bit alphanumeric string and must start with 17 zeros.
+You can also see here that the target was to obtain a block hash with 8 zeros at some point in history.
+The target changes in tandem with the change in difficulty every 2016 block.

 The miners then arrive at this particular hash (or target) by varying a small portion of the block’s headers, which is called a “nonce.”
 A nonce always starts with “0” and is incremented every time for obtaining the required hash (or target).

-Since the varying of the nonce is hit and miss, the chances of getting this particular hash (or target), which starts with these many zeros, is very low.
-Therefore, many attempts must be made by a miner by varying the nonce and continuous varying of the nonce in an incremental way is called mathematically guessing the proof.
+Since the varying of the nonce is hit and miss, the chances of getting this particular hash (or target), which starts with these many zeros, is meager.
+Therefore, a miner must make many attempts by varying the nonce, and continuous varying of the nonce in an incremental way is called mathematically guessing the proof.

 And in this way, whichever miner obtains the correct Bitcoin Hash as per the target first gets the lottery and gets the block reward of 12.5 BTC.

-And this way the block and the transactions present in that block gets added and updated on the universal ledger of Bitcoin called as Bitcoin’s blockchain.
+And this way, the block and the transactions present in that block get added and updated on the universal ledger of Bitcoin called Bitcoin’s blockchain.

 To conclude this, I will show you two simplistic graphics of Bitcoin mining that will further add to your understanding.
 I have borrowed this from the internet.

-Difficulty level decides the start of target hash, which keeps changing every 2016 blocks, roughly every two weeks.
+The difficulty level decides the start of the target hash, which keeps changing every 2016 block, roughly every two weeks.

-All said and done, it might look like a fantastic idea to get you started with Bitcoin mining and earn because the network is open for anyone to join.
-However, Bitcoin mining has evolved a lot in last nine years.
+All said and done; it might look like a fantastic idea to get you started with Bitcoin mining and earn because the network is open for anyone to join.
+However, Bitcoin mining has evolved a lot in the last nine years.

 Initially, when there were no Bitcoin exchanges, the only way to get them was to set up a full node and start mining on your CPU until you find a valid block.
 That, however, is not possible anymore.

-Now, mining has become a niche task that requires you make hefty investments in special hardwares, a lot of electricity and other cooling devices.
+Mining has become a niche task that requires you to make hefty investments in special hardware, a lot of electricity, and other cooling devices.
 Therefore, it is now done in data centers and big mining farms.

 That is all from my side in this article.
-I will leave you with a video through which you can take a sneak peek into a Bitcoin mining farm and understand it better.
+I will leave you with a video to take a sneak peek into a Bitcoin mining farm and understand it better.